Channing Tatum: 2020s

-Upcoming films

-Hollywood Reporter reported in November 2020 that Tatum is set to star in an untitled feature that is described as "a modern day, tongue in cheek thriller" that is inspired by Universal's classic monster features, which will be produced by Phil Lord and Chris Miller.
-In December 2020, Variety confirmed that Tatum is going to star opposite Sandra Bullock in the Paramount Pictures romantic action adventure film The Lost City.
-More recently, his production company Free Association signed a first look deal with MGM.

-In June 2021, Tatum was set to star in the thriller film Pussy Island marking the directorial debut of Zoë Kravitz.
-In November 2021, he was cast in an untitled true story drama film with Tom Hardy, directed by George Nolfi.
-Tatum returned as Mike Lane in Magic Mike's Last Dance with Steven Soderbergh as director.
-The film was set for an exclusive premiere on HBO Max, but was released in theaters on February 10, 2023.
-He will star in the remake of German film System Crasher which released in 2019.
+In 2023, Tatum returned as Mike Lane in Magic Mike's Last Dance with Steven Soderbergh as director.
+The film was set for an exclusive premiere on HBO Max, but it was instead released in theaters on February 10, 2023.

+Tatum starred in Zoë Kravitz's directorial debut film Blink Twice (2024), portraying a tech billionaire.

+Tatum's performance as a conman with a heart-of-gold in the 2025 film Roofman has garnered him the "best reviews of his career."

+Other ventures

+Business

+In October 2012, Tatum and a friend opened the Saints and Sinners burlesque-themed restaurant and bar in New Orleans, which remained open until 2024.

-Production companiess
+Production companies

+In an interview with Details magazine, published in early 2012, Tatum said he wants to produce all the films he stars in, "I really don't want to be in any more movies that I don't produce.
+Unless it's with one of the 10 directors that I really want to work with, I don't have any interest in not being on the ground floor of creating it."
+He, his then-wife Jenna Dewan, and their production partner Reid Carolin signed a two-year production deal in 2010 with Relativity Media for any films they may develop during that time.

 Tatum started two production companies, 33andOut Productions and Iron Horse Entertainment.
 Their first production was the 2010 documentary Earth Made of Glass.

-Books
+In 2021, another one of his production companies, Free Association, signed a first look deal with MGM.

+Writing

 Tatum has written two picture books inspired by his daughter.
 The first, The One and Only Sparkella (2021), was a #1 New York Times bestseller for children's picture books the week it published.
-The One and Only Sparkella Makes a Plan will publish in 2022.
+The One and Only Sparkella Makes a Plan was published in 2022.

+Influence

+Tatum was named People's "Sexiest Man Alive" in 2012 and one of Time's 100 most influential people in the world in 2022.

+Political views

+In October 2023, Tatum signed the Artists4Ceasefire open letter to President Joe Biden calling for a ceasefire during the Gaza war.

 Personal life

-In 2006, Tatum met actress Jenna Dewan on the set of their movie Step Up, and they married on July 11, 2009, in Malibu, California.
+In 2006, Tatum met actress Jenna Dewan on the set of their film Step Up, and they married on July 11, 2009, in Malibu, California.
 They have one daughter, born in 2013.
 On April 2, 2018, the couple announced they were separating.
 Six months later, Dewan filed for divorce from Tatum.
 The divorce was finalized in November 2019.
 In a 2023 interview with Vanity Fair, Tatum questioned whether he would ever remarry, though said his divorce prompted self-improvement, including a strong relationship with his daughter.

 Tatum dated English singer Jessie J from 2018 to 2020.
-In 2021, Tatum started dating Zoë Kravitz.
+In 2021, Tatum started dating Zoë Kravitz and, by 2023, the couple were engaged.
+The engagement was called off in October 2024.

+In April 2025, it was confirmed that Tatum is in a relationship with model Inka Williams.